vdafeider/data_analysis_social_media_vs_mental_health/README.md

 - Sleep quality strongly predicts both happiness and stress
 - Stress levels are similar across demographics
 - To avoid measurable harmful impact of social media on menthal health of users the recommended daily screen time should be less than 1 hour combined with detox (exercises and days without SM)
+- to see more insights open the notebook

 <img src="Stress_Level_vs_Daily_Screen_Time_(hrs).png" alt="Stress vs Screen Time" width="600" height="600">
 <img src="platform.png" alt="Stress vs Screen Time" width="1000">